7 April 2021

 08 Austria – Vincent Bueno – Amen

 Vincent has made the biggest leap in songs compared to 2020 with this powerful and dramatic entry.
-With a strong live performance, it should do well.
+Vocals are superb as he artfully guides us through the vicissitudes of the song.
+With a strong live performance, this should do well, and we’ll all be saying Amen to that.

 07 Denmark – Fyr & Flamme – Øve Os På Hinanden